 - Prevent injuries from flying objects, such as stones or toys, by picking up objects from the lawn before mowing begins.
 Have anyone who uses a mower wear hearing and eye protection.

 - Do not pull the mower backward or mow in reverse unless absolutely necessary, and carefully look for children behind you when you mow in reverse.

 - Always turn off the mower and wait for the blades to stop completely before removing the grass catcher, unclogging the discharge chute, or crossing gravel paths, roads, or other areas.

 - Do not allow children to ride as passengers on ride-on mowers.

 - Keep children out of the yard while mowing.

 - Drive up and down slopes, not across to prevent mower rollover.

 - Keep guards, shields, switches, and safety devices in proper working order at all times.

-- Children in the vicinity of running lawnmowers should wear polycarbonate protective eye wear at all times.
+- If children must be in the vicinity of running lawnmowers, they should wear polycarbonate protective eye wear at all times.